 At night you will have a call time to be back in the theatre to get ready in your dressing room.
 You'll wait backstage, warm up, run your piece then eventually be brought side stage.

-Once the piece before you have finished, you'll get the all-clear to head onstage.
+Once the piece prior to yours has finished, you'll get the all-clear to head onstage.

-One or two people from your school (or even dancers in your piece) will introduce your piece, the curtain will rise, you'll dance, and the curtain will come down.
+One or two people from your school (or dancers in your piece) will introduce your piece at a lectern in front of the curtain, the curtain will rise, you'll dance, and the curtain will come down.